Implement More Employee Advocacy to Keep Your Team Motivated.

 So, instead of curating new content, you can share existing content that they haven’t seen before.
 You can rehash the existing content and tailor them according to the advocate’s preferences.

 14 Employees and Customers Don’t Support Advocacy Campaigns

-But you shouldn’t dwell with this emotion.
+But you shouldn’t dwell on this emotion.
 Feeling discouraged will not get you the support that you need.

 It will drive your employees to promote more actively for you.

 It’s only a matter of time when you get the engagement rate that you want.

 15 It Decreases Productivity

 Although employee advocacy almost always takes place on social media, which for most people is a waste of time, some marketers even have the notion that exhausting the employee advocacy campaign on social channels is a waste of time.

 Yes, it’s true that most people now spend the majority of their time on social media.

-It’s important that as a marketer, you realize the importance of having a good visibility online in only a matter of minutes.
+It’s important that, as a marketer, you realize the importance of having good visibility online in only a matter of minutes.

 Get your most popular and influential employees on board and let their network help fill in the productivity gap.

-TakeawayHaving dedicated employee advocates is the difference between a good company and an excellent one.
+ConclusionHaving dedicated employee advocates is the difference between a good company and an excellent one.
 Click To Tweet

 If you want to fall in the latter category, you need to be sensitive and careful, including the information that you use.

 These are the reasons why it’s important for a marketer to be vigilant and updated.
-Not just in latest trends but also with facts and fallacies.
+Not just in the latest trends but also with facts and fallacies in your employee advocacy.